Generating Excel with Watermarks using .NET

 <Relationship Id="rId1" Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/image" Target="../media/image1.png" />

-Originally, knowing this information would be enough to piece together the code for setting the watermark, but you encounter a problem: the built-in XSSFVMLDrawing is used to create Comments, so the generated structure is different from what is required and must be defined manually.
+</Relationships>Knowing this information, one could piece together the code to set the watermark, but a problem arises: the built-in XSSFVMLDrawing is used for creating Comment objects, so the generated structure differs from what is required and must be defined manually.

 private class VmlRelation : POIXMLRelation {